Tais19991/Data-Analysis/ChestXRay_Disease_Classification_CNN/README.md

 - Confusion matrix and classification report provide insights into misclassifications.

 ## Results
-The trained model achieves a competitive accuracy in detecting lung diseases, demonstrating the effectiveness of CNNs in medical imaging applications.
+demonstrating the effectiveness of CNNs in medical imaging applications.

 ## Installation
 1. Clone the repository: